The-Pokemod-Group/Atlas-All-In-One/README.md

     $ docker ps

+### RDM images and database

+- The directory `./data` contains the database.
+You can use this to make a backup of your data or delete it to start from scratch, for example.

+- RDM recently changed the way images are handled.
+Until this repository is updated, use [the official documentation](https://github.com/RealDeviceMap/RealDeviceMap/wiki/3.-Map-Images) for setting up images and check [RDM Discord](https://discord.gg/SQshbfrSzT) for more information.

 ### Starting from scratch and dealing with docker failures

 You can cleanup everything, **except the data**, by stopping and removing the containers like below: